elasticspoon/personal_site/README.md

 ----------- | -----------
-readtime    | If you want a post to show how many minutes it will take to read it, use `readtime: true`. show-avatar | If you have an avatar configured in the `_config.yml` but you want to turn it off on a specific page, use `show-avatar: false`. social-share | By default, every blog post has buttons to share the page on social media.
-If you want to turn this feature off, use `social-share: false`. nav-short   | By default, the navigation bar gets shorter after scrolling down the page.
+readtime    | If you want a post to show how many minutes it will take to read it, use `readtime: true`. show-avatar | If you have an avatar configured in the `_config.yml` but you want to turn it off on a specific page, use `show-avatar: false`. nav-short   | By default, the navigation bar gets shorter after scrolling down the page.
 If you want the navigation bar to always be short on a certain page, use `nav-short: true` gh-repo   | If you want to show GitHub buttons at the top of a post, this sets the GitHub repo name (eg. `daattali/beautiful-jekyll`).
 You must also use the `gh-badge` parameter to specify what buttons to show. gh-badge  | Select which GitHub buttons to display.
 Available options are: [star, watch, fork, follow].
 You must also use the `gh-repo` parameter to specify the GitHub repo.